monsieur-delta/universum/README.md

 ![Structure of Assumption of Researcher-Reality Relations image](structure-of-assumption.png)

+*Experience should be understood as a set of empirical facts.

 ## Tendency to Exist

 The conclusion that we can draw from observations as a researcher is the following: subjective reality, as well as supposed objective reality, have an underlying tendency to exist.